anvox/anvox.github.io/_posts/2021-10-22-ruby-method-missing-vs-eval-in-custom-instance-methods.markdown

 ## Hybrid solution

-At this time, I nearly stop have fund to submit PR with `missing_method` approach.
+At this time, I nearly stop have fun to submit the PR with `missing_method` approach.
 While looking back the problem, I just thought as the system attributes belong to all profile, just define them in class, then if custom attributes are vary, let the `method_missing` handles - a hybrid approach.

 ```ruby
 class Dto3